 Get to know us, click on the picture to learn more.

-We have a number of partner offices throughout the world, who supply us with local market intelligence.
+With a number of partner offices throughout the world, we cover various different markets.
 With these cross-border partners HAM is able to be a local - global partner for your project.

 Looking to become a HAM partner?
 Read more here.

 It all started at the Wagenstraat (in the Chinatown of The Hague, Netherlands), where Cees (Frans-Jan Soede's grandfather) leased a small hotel with a restaurant.
 In 1929 The Great Depression started, Cees had to close the hotel and made his living by painting, cooking and various advisory services.

 In 1933, Cees started as Head of Hospitality within the Holland America Lines.
 The company produced some notable ships such as the SS New Amsterdam in 1937 (probably the only large passenger liner with military exemption at the time).
 One of their ships was the first to offer luxury class hospitality services on their transatlantic crossing.
 Cees travelled around the world and with his passion for the hospitality industry became a true cosmopolite.

 After leaving the Holland America Lines in 1961 Cees opened a hotel with a restaurant in Cadiz, Andalusia, today the reconstructed Parador Hotel Atlántico.

 Frans-Jan as a child, growing up in Casablanca (where his father worked at the UN Industrial Development Organisation) spent the summer vacations helping out at his grandfather's hotel.
 Kees taught Frans-Jan the fundamentals of the hospitality business.
 During this time Frans-Jan fell in love with the hotel business and this experience prompted him to pursue a career in tourism and hospitality.